stevenwchien/csml-iw-rrp/README.md

 `python3 restaurant_review_script.py`

-After doing this, analyzed the data further to decide how to distill it to create our training and test sets.
-For more details, please refer to the file
+After creating the csv file, we further analyzed the data to decide how to distill it to create our training and test sets.
+For more details, please refer to the Jupyter notebook: **data_analysis.ipynb**.

 ### yelp_reviews_test[number].csv